ComScore

 • Run Time: 1 hour 32 minutes

-If you’re looking for cheap laughs, this 1970s comedy about a kid’s gold egg-laying pet duck and his particularly stupid, but well-meaning parents is a safe choice.
+If you’re looking for cheap laughs, this 1970s comedy about a kid’s gold egg-laying pet duck and his particularly dense but well-meaning parents is a safe choice.
 The Million Dollar Duck is pretty far from high-quality entertainment—it is, however, an age-appropriate choice that will incite riotous laughter from kids who enjoy watching adults act silly.
 (Plus, the duck is pretty darn cute.)

 17. Robin Hood (1973)